-It’s been six years now since Saddleback Church pastors Rick and Kay Warren tragically lost their son Matthew to suicide.
+It’s been almost seven years now since Saddleback Church pastors Rick and Kay Warren tragically lost their son Matthew to suicide.
 The 27-year-old had suffered from depression since the age of seven.

 Being the founders of one of the country’s largest and most developed mega-churches, Kay admits that she and Rick struggled at first with how to understand and accept their son’s diagnosis.